AndreBaltazar8/ablac/docs/compiler-api.md

 ownership-checked, effect-checked, lowered, and target-verified with its generated namespace and originating expression span.

+Initial-phase subparsers can construct an ordinary context-typed closure with `syntaxInferredLambda(parameterNames, body, moving)`.
+Its parameters carry the same `unknown` type syntax as unannotated source-lambda parameters; the surrounding callable use must infer them during normal semantic analysis.
+`syntaxLambda` remains the explicit reflected-type-handle form for phases where those handles are available.
+Both forms pass through the same capture-family, ownership, effect, semantic, and IR validation.

 Deferred call inspection also exposes `typedCallIsContract(expression)`.
 It reports whether the selected declaration came from an `import contract` projection while `typedCallTarget` and all